-Abby Reifman Fisch works to help families understand their rights advocates for their children with disabilities through consultations and at school meetings.
-Her extensive experience and knowledge as a former special education teacher and special needs advocate allow her to understand the complexities of working within the educational system and what it takes to make a difference in a student’s educational experiences.
+Abby Reifman Fisch works to help families understand their rights and advocates for children with disabilities through consultations and at school meetings.
+Her extensive experience and knowledge as a former special education teacher and special needs advocate allow her to understand the complexities of working within the educational system and what it takes to make a difference in a student’s educational experience.
 She listens, strategizes, and acts according to parent goals and student need.

 Ms. Fisch has a clear understanding of the IEP process and is able to guide families through all aspects of the IEP process, including: intervention, eligibility, services, accommodations, goals, disagreements, and progress monitoring.
-Her experience as an award winning educator ensures her ability to engage as a crucial member of the IEP team, articulated services needed and collaborating to address issues which may arise.
+Her experience as an award winning educator ensures her ability to engage as a crucial member of the IEP team, articulating services needed and collaborating to address issues which may arise.
 She has professional experience identifying and implementing supports in behavior assessment and management, reading intervention, data collection, curriculum development, staff development, and differentiation.

 Ms. Fisch owns Fisch Educational Support, LLC and is a member of the Counsel for Parent Attorneys and Advocates (COPAA).
 She regularly takes part in professional development opportunities, staying up-to-date on best educational practices, advocacy development, and policy.